Everyday Hazards Facing Young Children | Amoils.com

 Small “button” batteries, such as lithium-cell batteries, were the most common source of injury (nearly 84 percent of cases), and most often they were swallowed.
 This presents not only a serious risk of choking, but in the case of lithium batteries severe tissue damage can result in a matter of two hours.
 Past research noted that 13 deaths have been reported due to ingestion of lithium cell batteries, which can lead to esophageal perforation, vocal cord paralysis and other serious problems if they become lodged in the esophagus.

-Top 5 Dangerous Things Kids Like to Swallow
+Top 5 Dangerous Things Children Like to Swallow

 Batteries are only one of the dangers on this list, so if you have a small child at home, keep reading.
 These 5 objects reported by Timev are incredibly common, and can be enticing to toddlers who love to pick up anything and everything and put it in their mouths.
 You might not perceive them as particularly dangerous, but each poses a unique danger if ingested.